shardsofaperture/DVMetaDataBurnIn/readme.md

 * Added stop and clear log button, as well as made log copyable instead of view only and some other debug stuff

+* Fixed MP4 codec from mpeg4 SP to h265 which was the original intent for the conversion.

+* Reduced splash screen time to 3 seconds

+* Adjusted log behavior to prevent hanging due to wayyyy to many lines spit out by ffmpeg causing a not responding even if comppleted succesfully

+* Adjusted log behavior for dvrescue which was also cauing a not responding when debugging due to a large amount of data being pushed though to the log window (xml vomit)

+*

 ## Features (work in progress but already functional)